zuno-tech/logga/README.md

 ## Requirements

-Requires Ruby 2.7.3 or above
+* Ruby 2.7 or above

 ## Installation